NXP/fc/doc/configuration.rst

 * ``$device_type``: this category devices for easy readness, you could use any string
 * ``$resource``: list all your resources here

+Some optional configure:

+* ``priority_scheduler``: priority scheduler only starts to work when it set as `true`
+* ``priority``: should specify different priorities for priority scheduler, the lower number will have high priority
+* ``seize``: if enable priority scheduler, all frameworks will try to seize the resource from lower priority framework, we could disable that by set `seize` as `false`
+* ``default``: the framework will be treated as default framework if specified as `true`

 .. note::

   The api server defaults will return ``Resource``, ``Farm``, ``Owner``, ``Comment`` totally four columns to ``fc-client``, but you possible to call external tool to return one more ``Info`` column to client.